murraco/data-structures/README.md

 **insert/remove/search:** average `O(log n)` - worst `O(n)`

 Binary search tree, is a node-based binary tree data structure which has the following properties:
-- The left subtree of a node contains only nodes with keys less than the node�s key.
+- The left subtree of a node contains only nodes with keys less than the node’s key.
-- The right subtree of a node contains only nodes with keys greater than the node�s key.
+- The right subtree of a node contains only nodes with keys greater than the node’s key.
 - The left and right subtree each must also be a binary search tree.
 - There must be no duplicate nodes.